PLANETORIAN/ILNB/README.md

 # BINARY BANDITS

-Smart Investment Tracker
+InvestHub

 Overview
-Smart Investment Tracker is a unified financial management app that allows users to track, compare, and invest in mutual funds (MFs) and stocks from multiple platforms—all in one place.
+InvestHub is a unified financial management app that allows users to track, compare, and invest in mutual funds (MFs) and stocks from multiple platforms—all in one place.
 With AI-driven insights, a user-friendly interface, and one-click execution, this app simplifies investment decisions for both beginners and experienced investors.

 Key Features